TuulaP/tpsnippet/README.md

 ## Utilization

-After folder has been downloaded, it can be put to
-%USERPROFILE%\.vscode\extensions\  , then the plugin is
-available at all times.
+After folder has been downloaded, it can be put to `%USERPROFILE%\.vscode\extensions\`  , then the plugin is available at all times.

-See 'keybindings.json' for customizing a key for the snippet use.
+See `keybindings.json` for customizing a key for the snippet use.
+After applying that, `Ctrl+u` will insert snippet to the cursor location.

 ## Release Notes